 Qualified commercial vehicles are registered as apportioned vehicles under the IRP.
 These vehicles receive a special apportioned license plate, as well as an apportioned cab card.
 The cab card details how much weight the vehicle may carry.
 Also, it denotes which jurisdictions the vehicle has a license to operate.

-To simplify your IRP registration process, contact Trucking Office today for help.
-Our Trucking Management Software can take the hassle out of it for you.
+To simplify your IRP registration process, check out the IRP page here on this website.
+Our Trucking Management Software can take the hassle out of IRP (and payroll, and IFTA, and invoices, and much more!) for you.